Barrett Firearms Manufacturing

 Barrett Firearms Manufacturing is an Australian-owned, American manufacturer of firearms and ammunition located in Christiana, Tennessee.
 It was founded in 1982 by Ronnie G. Barrett for the purpose of building semi-automatic rifles chambered for the .50 BMG (12.7×99mm NATO) ammunition, originally developed for and used in M2 Browning machine guns.
 Barrett began this work in the early 1980s, and the first working rifles were available in 1982, hence the designation M82.
 Barrett personally designed every part of the weapon.
-He marketed the weapon and mass-produced it utilizing personal funds.
+He marketed the weapon and mass-produced it utilizing private funds.
 He continued to develop the rifle through the 1980s, and developed the improved M82A1 rifle by 1986.
 Barrett was acquired by the NIOA Group on 17 January 2023, solidifying the long-standing relationship between the two companies.